MetPX/sarracenia/doc/Admin.rst

 - A user named Alice will have two exchanges:

   - xs_Alice the exhange where Alice posts her files and log messages.(via many tools)
-  - xl_Alice the exchange where Alice reads her log messages from (via sr_log)
+  - xl_Alice the exchange where Alice reads her log messages from (via sr_report)

 - usually sr_sarra will read from xs_alice, retrieve the data corresponding to Alice´s *post* message, and make it available on the pump, by re-announcing it on the xpublic exchange.